-Since December 2013, heavy fighting between the Iraqi Security Forces (ISF) and Armed Opposition Groups (AOG) in the governorates throughout northern Iraq has resulted in instability, violence, and population displacement.
-As of 18 August 2014, IOM identified 218,435 families (an estimated 1,310,610 individuals) displaced from violence, as well as 1,483 IDP sites.
+Since December 2013, heavy fighting between the Iraqi Security Forces and Armed Groups has resulted in instability, violence, and population displacement.
+As of April 2017, IOM identified over 3 million Iraqis internally displaced by violence.

 Iraq’s humanitarian challenges are immense.

-IOM Iraq was among the first humanitarian organisations to respond to this emergency, and has worked since the onset of violence to support and serve Internally Displaced Persons (IDPs) across Iraq.
-The ongoing violence has rapidly accelerated displacement with flows of Iraqis moving from Kurdistan region to locations in the central, western, and souther regions of Iraq.
+IOM Iraq was among the first humanitarian organisations to respond to this emergency, and has worked since the onset of violence to support displaced Iraqis across the country.

 IOM executes a variety of activities to deliver life-saving items to IDPs.
-IOM is co-Chair of the Non-Food Item (NFI)/Shelter Cluster for the Iraq Humanitarian Country Team 2014 Iraq Strategic Response Plan (SRP), which addresses the IDP Crisis.
+IOM is co-Chair of the Non-Food Item (NFI)/Shelter Cluster for the Iraq Humanitarian Country Team, which addresses the IDP Crisis.

 In partnership with with UN Agencies and external stakeholders, IOM delivers critical NFIs, emergency shelter units, and mobile medical teams to hundreds of thousands of IDPs throughout Iraq.

-IOM has proven that as long as we have the resources, we have ability to reach vulnerable populations in even the most remote locations of Iraq.
-In order to reach beneficiaries as outlined in the SRP, IOM requires a total of $40 million in funds by the end of December 2014.
+IOM has a proven ability to reach vulnerable populations in even the most remote locations of Iraq.
+In order to reach displaced and vulnerable Iraqis in greatest need of assistance, IOM requires a total of $76 million in funds by the end of 2017.